 Answer: your archives.

-So why archives?
+So why use archives for storytelling?
 The assets and artifacts your company already owns are the unsung heroes of your organizational storytelling.
-There’s no need for exhausting ideation sessions when you have an archives as a source of endless inspiration.
+There’s no need for exhausting ideation sessions when you have an archive as a source of endless inspiration.

 Your Archives Are the Most Undervalued Asset in Your Arsenal